thaliproject/thali/stories.md

 Stories
 -1 - Integrate native and JXCore - COMPLETE
     0 - Turn on the lights - COMPLETE
-        0.0 - Bring in the public keys
+        0.0 - Bring in the public keys - COMPLETE
             0.0.0 - ACLs
                 0.0.0.1 - ACL Role Membership Changes
             0.0.1 - Identity Exchange